Vertica Integration with DbVisualizer: Connection Guide

-For our tests we downloaded the Windows .exe distribution and ran that installer.
-The install checks for the existence of the required Java JVM and provides the option to install it if it isn’t already present.
-During the install, choices for database specific drivers are provided.
-Make sure the Vertica driver is selected.
+For our tests we downloaded the Recommended Windows 64-bit distribution and ran the installer which includes the required Java JRE.
+If you choose an installer without the JRE it will check for the existence of the required Java JVM and provides the option to install it if it isn’t already present.

 No Vertica driver installation is necessary.
 DbVisualizer comes with a built-in Vertica JDBC driver.
 DbVisualizer versions prior to 10.0.14 have the Vertica 7.2 JDBC driver included.
 This driver is forward compatible with Vertica Server 7.2 and above.
-The latest DbVisualizer as of this testing, 10.0.14, includes the Vertica 9.1.1 driver which supports backward compatibility back to Vertica Server 7.2.
+The latest DbVisualizer as of this testing, 13.0.4, includes the Vertica 11.0.0 driver which supports backward compatibility back to Vertica Server 7.2 and forward compatibility for future releases.
 See the Vertica Supported Platforms Guide for details.

 Right-click here and select Save link as... to download the special license key file needed to activate the Vertica features.
 Install the license as follows:

 dbvisfreeforvertica.licensefile to your local disk.